Articles on: Listings Management

 • Issue: Everything stays Proposed forever.

-Tip: Proposed is not a status—it’s a parking lot.
-Force a weekly rule: “No property remains Proposed after 7 days.”
+Tip: Proposed is not a status - it’s a parking lot.
+Implement a weekly rule: “No property remains Proposed after 7 days.”

 • Issue: Tags become a junk drawer (“nice”, “maybe”, “hmm”).

-Tip: Ban emotional tags.
+Tip: Avoid emotional tags.
 Use tags that drive actions (viewing-first, needs-docs) or rank (top-choice, backup).

 • Issue: Buyer marks everything Interested.